 This hall, now in the middle of the most sedate section of the Independence National Historic Park, is open to park visitors during regular hours for independent tours.

-1. Even though, after new security procedures have been put into place after September 11, the procedure to visit these areas can be time consuming, take the time and put up with the hassle to line up at the security pavilion and see both the Liberty Bell and take the guided Independence Hall tour.
+1. Spend the time to see both the Liberty Bell and take the guided Independence Hall tour.
 The tour itself, staffed by the well informed rangers of Independence National Historic Park, takes you into the chambers of Independence Hall, where you will see the actual location of all this Declaration of Independence and Constitutional history.
 Make sure to get your ticket for the tour at the new Visitor's Center.
 It is timed and there are only a couple hundred available per fifteen minute time block.
 On a crowded day, these tickets, which are free, will be gone by early afternoon, even for a late tour time.

 3. The Freedom's Rising Show in the National Constitution Center.
 This new multimedia presentation with a live actor, projected images on the walls and floor within the tiered circular Kimmel Theater is on the opposite end of the above historic buildings and walks, but it serves as a good reminder of the chronology of the events surrounding the making of the constitution, plus it satisfies the technological, video generation with a media friendly exhibit.
-Tickets for this show can be bought at the Constitution Center (north end of the mall, picture below) or at the Independence Visitor Center.
+Tickets for this show can be bought at the Constitution Center or at the Independence Visitor Center.